GoldDAO/gold-dao/README.md

 ### Running the Reproducible Build

-Define the canister you want to build
+Define the canister you want to build.
+Check the valid canister names in section [Backend Canisters](#backend-canisters).

 ```sh
 export CANISTER_NAME=<THE_CANISTER_NAME>